 In order for everyone to be covered under the same policy, all parties need to be leaving and returning to Australia together, and spending at least 50% of the trip together.
 If this is not the case, you will need to have separate policies for these dates.
-Children need to be supervised by an adult for 100% of the trip.
+Children need to be supervised by an adult during the trip.

 Our premiums would be astronomical if we could do that!
 There are limits and exclusions to all travel insurance policies, so we strongly advise you to read our product disclosure statement (or search [ctrl+F] for key words to check limits and exclusions) to see if our product is right for you.